AdobeDocs/campaign-web.en/help/v8/email/generative-lp.md

 1. Navigate to the **[!UICONTROL Refine]** option within the **[!UICONTROL Preview]** window to access additional customization features:

-    * **[!UICONTROL Rephrase]**: The AI Assistant can rephrase your message in different ways, keeping your writing fresh and engaging for diverse audiences.
+    * **[!UICONTROL Rephrase]**: AI Assistant can rephrase your message in different ways, keeping your writing fresh and engaging for diverse audiences.
     * **[!UICONTROL Use simpler language]**: Simplify your language to ensure clarity and accessibility for a wider audience.

     You can also change the **[!UICONTROL Tone]** and **[!UICONTROL Communication strategy]** of your text.